sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

  * People: David L., John C., Frithjof, Johan B., Maarten D., Martin R., Simon K., Marco S.
  * review patches
+    #5048: Johan B. is working on this one.
  * fix that one patch that had a problem

 == Open MP and FLINT ==